Services About Blog Book a Call →

 Troy Lauer · March 2026 · 7 min read

-I design and implement AI-powered CS systems with clients.
-So when I tell you that AI probably won't fix your Customer Success problems — at least not yet — I'm not being contrarian for the sake of it.
+I design AI-assisted CS workflows with client teams.
+So when I tell you that AI probably won't fix your Customer Success problems, at least not yet, I'm not being contrarian for the sake of it.

 I'm telling you what I see every week when I talk to SaaS founders and CS leaders.
 They all say some version of the same thing: "We need AI in our CS operation.
 The team is stretched, churn is up, and everyone says AI can fix it."